-Some of the most common rejections in the security clearance process are due to lies and omissions.
-Those omissions frequently are in answers to some of the simplest questions, according to Lockheed Martin, a national defense contractor whose employees often require clearance for their jobs.
+Applicants who do leave out information or offer misleading details usually do so on some of the simplest questions, according to Lockheed Martin, a national defense contractor whose employees often require clearance for their jobs.

 1. Full name

-2. Entering date of birth incorrectly
+2. Entering the date of birth incorrectly

 3. Entering place of birth incorrectly

 The SF-86 asks for your City, County, State, and Country of birth.
 The Country entry box explicitly states that it is a required detail.